 554

-SEO Basics: Keywords, Meta Tags, Alt Text, and Indexing Explained https://nextstepseo.co/blog/2025/05/seo-basics-keywords-meta-tags-alt-text-and-indexing-explained/?utm_source=rss&utm_medium=rss&utm_campaign=seo-basics-keywords-meta-tags-alt-text-and-indexing-explained https://nextstepseo.co/blog/2025/05/seo-basics-keywords-meta-tags-alt-text-and-indexing-explained/#respond Sun, 18 May 2025 08:48:34 +0000 https://nextstepseo.co/?p=326 If you’re trying to grow your website traffic, understanding a few core SEO elements can go a long way.
+SEO Basics: Keywords, Meta Tags, Alt Text, and Indexing Explained https://nextstepseo.co/blog/2025/05/seo-basics-keywords-meta-indexing/?utm_source=rss&utm_medium=rss&utm_campaign=seo-basics-keywords-meta-indexing https://nextstepseo.co/blog/2025/05/seo-basics-keywords-meta-indexing/#respond Sun, 18 May 2025 08:48:34 +0000 https://nextstepseo.co/?p=326 If you’re trying to grow your website traffic, understanding a few core SEO elements can go a long way.
 You don’t need to be a technical expert—just get familiar with the basics.
 In this post, we’ll walk through four essential SEO terms every small business should know: keywords, meta tags, alt text, and indexing vs. […]

 The post SEO Basics: Keywords, Meta Tags, Alt Text, and Indexing Explained appeared first on Next Step SEO.